Brexit talks: U.K. and EU begin divorce negotiations

 Brexit talks are officially underway.

-British officials charged with negotiating the first departure of a country from the European Union were in Brussels on Monday to kick off the most consequential series of talks for the U.K. since the end of World War II.
+Officials charged with negotiating the first departure of a country from the European Union were in Brussels on Monday to kick off the most consequential series of talks for the U.K. since the end of World War II.

-Lead U.K. negotiator David Davis is meeting his EU counterpart, former French foreign minister Michel Barnier, to try to find answers to a complex set of questions including the future of trade and migration, how much the country must pay to settle its bill with the bloc, and the rights of millions of citizens who have settled in Britain or Europe.
+Chief U.K. negotiator David Davis is meeting his EU counterpart, former French foreign minister Michel Barnier, to grapple with a complex set of questions about the future of trade and migration, how much the country must pay to settle its bill with the bloc, and the rights of millions of citizens who have settled in Britain or Europe.

 Davis said he hopes to agree "a deal like no other in history."